 You select this operation by checking the "Use serial port PTT".
 Select the serial port from the list (fldigi will have searched for available ports).
+Enable the "Port is second SCU-17 device" control if you are using an SCU-17 or a similar device which has a dual USB virtual serial port.
+The SCU-17 Windows driver requires the stop bits to be set to ZERO or the driver fails to correctly initialize.

 Then specify whether the h/w uses RTS or DTR and whether a + or - voltage is required to toggle PTT on.

-You can use a serial port for control with the RTS and DTR pins configured for you particular interface.
 The program allows you to use RTS, DTR or BOTH for the PTT signal.
-Press the Initialize button to start the serial port.
+Press the Initialize button to restart the serial port with the selected settings.